Prologue-XR/brainbambam/docs/docs/Developers/useQuivr/brain/create_a_brain.md

 - `name` (Optional): The name of the brain.
 If not provided, it defaults to "Default brain."

 - `description` (Optional): A description of the brain.
-If not provided, it defaults to "This is a description."
+If not provided, it defaults to ""

 - `status` (Optional): The status of the brain, which can be "private" or another value of your choice.
 If not provided, it defaults to "private."